wesleycamargo/azure-docs.pt-br/articles/azure-functions/functions-reference-csharp.md

 * `System.Web.Http`
 * `System.Net.Http.Formatting`.

-Além disso, os seguintes assemblies têm regras de maiúsculas e minúsculas especiais e podem ser referenciados por simplename (por exemplo, `#r "AssemblyName"`):
+In addition, the following assemblies are special cased and may be referenced by simplename (e.g. `#r "AssemblyName"`):

 * `Newtonsoft.Json`
 * `Microsoft.WindowsAzure.Storage`